joedanz/cf-amazon-s3/readme.txt

      start from there, maxKeys is optional and restricts the number of objects returned) ** deleteBucket(bucketName) - delete a bucket (bucket must be empty).
- ** putObject(bucketName, fileKey, contentType, HTTPtimeout, cacheControl, cacheDays, acl, storageClass) - puts an object into a bucket (HTTPtimeout is in seconds - default is 300; cacheControl tells browser to cache object - default is true; cacheDays default is 30).
+ ** putObject(bucketName, fileKey, contentType, HTTPtimeout, cacheControl, cacheDays, acl, storageClass, keyName, uploadDir) - puts an object into a bucket (HTTPtimeout is in seconds - default is 300; cacheControl tells browser to cache object - default is true; cacheDays default is 30; acl = access control list; storageClass = S3 Storage Class; keyName defaults to fileKey; uploadDir defaults to current directory).
  ** getObject(bucketName, fileKey, minutesValid) - get link to an object (minutesValid
      is optional and defaults to 60).
  ** copyObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - copies an object.